dmerejkowsky/docopt-challenge/README.md

 * Use a 3D position

-* Add even adding new actions!
+* And even adding new actions!
 Just make sure to use `parser.set_defaults(cmd=...)` and you're all set.
-In the `docopt` version, you'll have to carefully patch some code in the middle of several `if` statement ...
+In the `docopt` version, you'll have to carefully patch some code in the middle of several `if` statements ...